platu/libsensehat-cpp/README.md

  ```
  Depending on the number of example programs, compilation may take some time.

 You're done !
 It is now time to open example files and run your own tests.
+There is a generic [Makefile](examples/Makefile) in the [examples](examples/) directory that you can copy and adapt to your needs.

 <img src="https://inetdoc.net/images/sensehat.jpg" width="384px" />